alsalafiyyah/alsalafiyyah.github.io/_posts/prophets/2020-08-26-the-grave-of-ismail.md

 ---
 layout: post
+publisher: alsalafiyyah@icloud.com
-title: "The grave of Isma'il (peace be upon him)"
+title: The grave of Ishmael
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Daimah no. 4333-3"
+source: Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 4333, Question 3
-hijri: Muharram 7, 1442 AH
+hijri: Muharram 7, 1442
-category: ["prophets"]
 date: 2020/08/26
-shaykhs:
- - Shaykh Abdul-Aziz Bin Baz
- - Shaykh Abdul-Razzaq al-Afify
- - Shaykh Abdullah ibn Ghudayyan
- - Shaykh Abdullah ibn Qa'ud
+group1: true
+note: true
+locale: en
+lang: en
+category: [prophets,fatwas]
+excerpt: The claim that Ishmael was buried in Al-Hatim is incorrect and totally unreliable.
 ---

-Question:
+### Question:

-It is mentioned in the books of the biographies of the Prophet that Isma`il (Ishmael) (peace be upon him) was buried in Al-Hatim in Makkah Al-Mukarramah.
+It is mentioned in the books of the biographies of the Prophet that Isma'il (Ishmael) (peace be upon him) was buried in Al-Hatim in Makkah Al-Mukarramah.
 If the grave is in Al-Hatim, how is it permissible to offer Salah (Prayer) there?

-Answer:
+### Answer:

-The claim that Isma'il (peace be upon him) was buried in Al-Hatim is incorrect and totally unreliable .
+The claim that Isma'il (peace be upon him) was buried in Al-Hatim is incorrect and totally unreliable.

-May Allah grant us success.
-May peace and blessings be upon our Prophet Muhammad, his family, and Companions.